tpierrain/SmokeMe/README.md

 ![twitter screen](https://github.com/42skillz/Smoke/blob/main/Images/HTTP-200.JPG?raw=true)

+### HTTP 504 (GatewayTimeout)

+Means that one or more smoke tests have timeout (configurable global timeout is 10 seconds by default)

 ### HTTP 501 (Not implemented)

 Means that **SmokeMe** could not find any **ITestSmoke** type within all the assemblies